2020dfff/2020dfff.github.io/_pages/about.md

   </div>

 [Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Vivamus ornare aliquet ipsum, ac tempus justo dapibus sit amet](https://github.com), A, B, C, **CVPR 2020**

+# 💻 Internships

+***

+> ### **HUAWEI ICT Department**
+>
+> > **Aug 2022 -- Oct 2022**
+>
+> > ***Software Development Engineer***

+- Interned in **packet core network department, ddb group**, focus on distributed database microservices built on cloud core.
+Mainly using **Golang** to help solve problems, like changing the mml echo output and reading the number of servers from the environment variable.
+- We provide a full range of core network software, help operators build an agile, efficient and reliable core network.
+Build DDB micro-service based on Go Cell framework, realize synchronous data processing and so on.